leppie/FlyingFuck/README.md

 This app will change it to a number of your choosing (default 20).

+Before running the app, just go spawn in at Tivat.
+Note your FPS.

 ## Usage

 From somewhere within your MSFS 2020 data folder (ie `Packages\Official\OneStore` or better `Packages\Official\OneStore\asobo-scenarii\Scenarii\`) run the app as follows: